hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 ![image](images/NoteSmall.jpg) ***NOTE:*** *This toolbar item is available only to admin users.

-In this screen, admin user could see the cluster state, change the cluster state or shutdown cluster as seen below.
+In this screen, the admin user can see the cluster state, change the cluster state or shutdown the cluster as seen below.

 ![](images/HotRestart.png)